General Home Inspection

 Radon gas is a naturally occurring radioactive gas that develops from the depletion of Uranium in our soil.
 Radon levels in the soil (not in your home) range from a few hundred to several thousands of pCi/L.

 Therefore, it’s no one’s fault that it’s there.
 It’s not the developer’s fault who put in the streets, it’s not the builder’s fault who built the home, and it’s not the seller’s fault who’s selling the home.

-If you live in the Kansas City area, Yes…and for 2 reasons:
+If you live in the Omaha area, Yes…and for 2 reasons:

 1st – It’s a sincere health concern.

 Now, if you ask a large enough group of people you’ll find that there are 2 schools of thought: